 The name can be in any language using the Latin alphabet but you may be requested to provide a Dutch or English translation to ensure your name abides by the regulations.
 Your company name must not be similar or identical to an existing name and must not be obscene or offensive, certain words are prohibited such as names suggesting the patronage of any government or country.

-A Dutch BV is required to have a registered address in Holland, where all official and tax correspondence will be served.
+A Dutch BV is required to have a registered address in The Netherlands where all official and tax correspondence will be served.

 A Dutch BV requires one person to act as the director; there is no nationality or residency restriction.
 Directors’ names are filed on the public register.